 We also have existing programs—like the Amazon Recycling, Devices Pre-Owned, and Trade-In programs or our frustration-free packaging program—that address the beginning and end of our products' lifecycles.
 The frustration-free packaging program alone has eliminated more than 900,000 tons of materials from landfills.

 Climate Pledge Friendly

-The Echo and Fire TV devices we announced today will be among the first products to receive the Climate Pledge Friendly badge on Amazon.com as part of a new program that makes it easier for customers to identify and shop for sustainable products.
-All Echo and Fire TV devices announced today are certified by the Carbon Trust and will carry its "Reducing CO2" Product Carbon Footprint Label, a certification that demonstrates a reduction in the carbon footprint of products, year-over-year.
+Echo and Fire TV devices will be among the first products to receive the Climate Pledge Friendly badge on Amazon.com as part of a new program that makes it easier for customers to identify and shop for sustainable products.
+All Echo and Fire TV devices are certified by the Carbon Trust and will carry its "Reducing CO2" Product Carbon Footprint Label, a certification that demonstrates a reduction in the carbon footprint of products, year-over-year.
 This is measured by creating a life cycle assessment for both the current product and its prior generation (or prior year) baseline, and assessing the greenhouse gas emissions for each.
 This certification rewards our de-carbonization efforts in line with The Climate Pledge.
 For more information, click here.

 Climate change isn't something one company can solve alone.
 We are thrilled to see others' momentum, and we will continue to invent in this area.
 Learn more about what we're doing here.